 As the medium caught on, Host-Read podcast ads became advertisers' preferred format.
 Host-Read ads are created and voiced by the show's host, and inserted into the show dynamically or using Streaming Ad Insertion.
 But as podcast audiences have grown, so has advertiser demand — and the need for a creative ad format that can scale and reach more people.
 That's where Voice Talent ads come in.

-Spotify commissioned a custom study from Nielsen to survey thousands of podcast listeners and learn how the different formats affect key advertiser metrics, like awareness, consideration, and purchase intent.
-The research evaluated how listeners responded to different types of podcast ads, such as those read by hosts and those read by voice actors, with a control group that heard no ads.
+Spotify commissioned a custom study from Nielsen to survey thousands of podcast listeners and learn how the different sound formats affect key advertiser metrics, like awareness, consideration, and purchase intent.
+The research evaluated how listeners responded to different types of podcast ads, such as those read by hosts and those read by podcast voice actors, with a control group that heard no ads.